eosphoros-ai/Awesome-Text2SQL/README.md

   - 2017/09, Salesforce proposes a large Text-to-SQL dataset WikiSQL, the data comes from Wikipedia, which belongs to a single domain, contains 80,654 natural language questions, and 77,840 SQL statements.
 The form of SQL statements is relatively simple, and does not include sorting, grouping, and subqueries and other complex operations.

 - Spider [[paper](https://arxiv.org/pdf/1809.08887.pdf)] [[code](https://github.com/taoyds/spider)] [[dataset](https://yale-lily.github.io/spider)]
   - 2018/09, Yale University proposes the Text-to-SQL dataset Spider with multiple databases, multiple tables, and single-round query.
 It is also recognized as the most difficult large-scale cross-domain evaluation list in the industry.
 It contains 10,181 natural language questions and 5,693 SQL statements.
 Involving more than 200 databases in 138 different fields, the difficulty level is divided into: easy, medium, difficult, and extremely difficult.
+2024/02, Yale University has open sourced the test collection of Spider 1.0 leaderboard, and they will open source the Spider 2.0 data set in March.

 - SParC [[paper](https://arxiv.org/pdf/1906.02285.pdf)] [[code](https://github.com/taoyds/sparc)] [[dataset](https://drive.google.com/uc?export=download&id=1Uu7NMHTR1tdQw1t7bAuM7OPU4LElVKfg)]
   - 2019/06, Yale University proposes a large dataset SParC for complex, cross-domain, and context-dependent(multi-turn) semantic parsing and text-to-SQL task, which consists of 4,298 coherent question sequences (12k+ unique individual questions annotated with SQL queries annotated by 14 Yale students), obtained from user interactions with 200 complex databases over 138 domains.